 • Read more: Top 4-string and 5-string bass guitars for all budgets

 “I have a mid-60s P-Bass that has flatwounds on it that I use on tons of stuff; a Wal fretless; and a mid-60s Gibson EB3 for when you need something low and thuddy.
 Amp-wise, there’s a company called Analog Outfitters, who were making amps out of old organ parts.
 They’ve built me two or three amps, and that’s usually what I use in the studio, and I use one live, too.

 “There are a couple of pedals I use, like the Tech 21 Dug Pinnick, which has a really incredible sound to it.
-I have a Swamp Pickle that has that crazy compressed fuzz, which is great.”
+I have a Swollen Pickle that has that crazy compressed fuzz, which is great.”